Doctor of Physical Therapy Program

-As a physical therapy major, you'll enjoy 30 weeks of clinical experience in Milwaukee and throughout the country during the final two years of your professional phase.
+As a physical therapy major, you will enjoy 32 weeks of clinical experience in Milwaukee and throughout the country during the final two years of your professional phase.
 As a student, you can participate in adaptive sports, activities at senior centers, and/or Parkinson’s Disease exercise classes.

 Competence and compassion.

-Unlike many physical therapy programs that limit your choices of undergraduate majors, Marquette gives you a wide variety of majors from which to choose.
-Exercise physiology and athletic training are the most popular majors for physical therapy students, providing training in fitness, wellness, disease prevention and the care of sports injuries.
-These two majors, combined with physical therapy, provide a second expertise in human performance training or sport medicine that complements a physical therapy education and enhances a student's marketability.
+Marquette gives you a wide variety of majors from which to choose.
+Exercise physiology is the most popular undergraduate major for physical therapy students, providing training in fitness, wellness, disease prevention and the care of sports injuries.
+This major, combined with physical therapy, provides secondary expertise in human performance training or sport medicine that complements a physical therapy education.
+Students also commonly major in biomedical sciences, psychology, or Spanish.

 Marquette's Physical Therapy program consists of a three-year preprofessional phase and a three-year professional phase.
-Students graduate with a bachelor's degree in an academic area of choice and a doctor of physical therapy degree.
-You may enter Marquette's Physical Therapy program in one of two ways: 1) directly as freshman, providing students with early assurance admission to the six-year program or 2) as a separate admission later for just the three-year professional phase.
+Students graduate with a bachelor's degree in an academic area of choice and a Doctor of Physical Therapy degree.
+Students may enter Marquette's Physical Therapy program in one of two ways: 1) directly as freshman, providing students with early assurance admission to the dual degree six-year program or 2) as a separate admission later for just the three-year professional phase.

 Direct freshman admission (high school seniors only)

-Strong candidates for this program typically rank in the top quarter of their high school classes (when applicable), have comparable ACT or SAT scores, and have done well in science and math courses.
+Strong candidates typically rank in the top quarter of their high school classes and have done well in science and math courses.
 Completion of the following high school courses is required for admission to the physical therapy program:

 - 1 year of biology